cerfacs-globc/icclim/doc/source/dev/percentile_bootstrap.rst

 chunking strategy, and icclim should avoid both memory exhaustion and very large dask graphs.

-The fast path is specialised for percentile-based count indices.
-It does not call xclim's generic bootstrap decorator.
+The retained compiled path does not call xclim's generic bootstrap decorator.
 Instead it:

 - defers full percentile-threshold materialization until a path actually needs the threshold field, such as ``save_thresholds`` or